chaeseonglim/chaeseong.lim_acs-wovencity-challenge/README.md

 ### How to test

-The submission provides a test binary to run tests on various synchronous algorithms.
+This submission provides a test binary called **test_lock** to provide tests on various concurrent programming algorithms.
-The binary runs a specific check logic to detect failures of algorithms running on multiple threads.
+The binary detects failures of concurrent algorithms running on multiple threads and returns the result on console.

+Here are commands to run tests.

 #### Given algorithm